ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 Assume that Mechanical is running remotely at IP address ``192.168.0.1`` on port ``10000``.

-You would connect to it with:
+You would connect to it with this command:

 .. code::